pandeykumar/wkshop1-docker/README.md

 ## Obligatory hello world !!
   Lets run a docker hello world to make sure docker is installed properly on your machine.

-##### Check if docker installed properly
+##### Check if docker is installed properly
 In command prompt type ```c:> docker images```

-If everything is good then you should see something like this if this is your first install of docker as there should be no images.
+If everything is good then you should see something like this.

 ![docker images](https://drive.google.com/uc?id=1WFNoi7Owk_mLpS5fhmd4rFUN0SZfEc7v)